stefanosansone/intellij-targetprocess-integration/README.md

 ## Overview
 <!-- Plugin description -->
-This plugin integrates TargetProcess into your JetBrains IDE, enabling you to view tasks and track activities without having to leave your development environment.
+This plugin integrates [TargetProcess][targetprocess] into your JetBrains IDE, enabling you to view tasks and track activities without having to leave your development environment.
 <!-- Plugin description end -->

+> [!NOTE]
+> This plugin is NOT an official Apptio product

 ## Installation